-Salsa has an addictive quality inherent in this rhythm which fuels the desire to become part of it and express it physically, this varied music enveloped by the umbrella term "salsa," and its fundamental, most visible instrument...
+Salsa has an addictive quality inherent in this rhythm which fuels the desire to become part of it and express it physically, this varied music enveloped by the umbrella term "Salsa," and its fundamental, most visible instrument...
 DANCE...
 Dance gives life to the music in many visible forms.
 Salsa resulted from centuries of dance evolution, brought about by economic, social and political changes.
 It originated in the ports of Cuba during the colonisation of the Spaniards, who imported slaves from Africa.
 Bringing with them their culture, the Africans introduced their rhythmic dance styles to the Caribbean, giving birth to Afro-Latin dance hybrids like Cha Cha, Mambo and Rumba.
 Then New York is where it all joined together from a mix of cultures to label it "Salsa".
 You can See more about the history here >

 Simply hot - Its seduction lies in its simplicity.

 Unlike some dances, Salsa does not intimidate with technicality.
 Although there are basic dance routines to follow, at the end of the day, Salsa is all about having fun and a good time.